application-stacks/runtime-component-operator/doc/user-guide.md

 ### Custom Resource Definition (CRD)

-The following table lists configurable parameters of the `RuntimeApplication` CRD.
-For complete OpenAPI v3 representation of these values please see [`RuntimeApplication` CRD](../deploy/crds/runtime.app_runtimeapplications_crd.yaml).
+The following table lists configurable parameters of the `RuntimeComponent` CRD.
+For complete OpenAPI v3 representation of these values please see [`RuntimeComponent` CRD](../deploy/crds/app.stacks_runtimecomponents_crd.yaml).

-Each `RuntimeApplication` CR must at least specify the `applicationImage` parameter.
+Each `RuntimeComponent` CR must at least specify the `applicationImage` parameter.
 Specifying other parameters is optional.

 | Parameter | Description |
 |---|---|